CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

     az login
     ```

-1. Run the below command to install the required package for running evaluation script:
+1. From your console, run the below command to install the required package for running evaluation script:

     ```bash
     pip install azure-ai-evaluation[remote]